SnellerInc/sneller/doc/sneller-SQL.md

 legal identifiers.
 (For example, `""` is a valid identifier, but it is impossible to write that identifier without quoting.)

-In general, users should prefer quoted identifiers, as SQL has a large number of keywords that conflict with commonly-used attribute names.
+In general, users should prefer double-quoted identifiers, as SQL has a large number of keywords that conflict with commonly-used attribute names.